All Grade Calculator

 Cumulative GPA vs CGPA in India and Pakistan

-In India and Pakistan, "CGPA" can refer to a 4.0, 5.0, or 10.0 scale depending on the institution.
-If your transcript is on another scale, first convert it to a percentage using the CGPA to percentage tool or to a US 4.0 GPA using the CGPA to GPA converter, then enter the percentages in this calculator.
+In India and Pakistan, CGPA can refer to a 4.0, 5.0, or 10.0 scale depending on the institution.
+If your transcript uses one of those scales, convert it to a percentage with the CGPA to Percentage tool or to a US 4.0 GPA with the CGPA to GPA converter, then enter the converted values in this calculator.

 Related calculators